 How to Make a Large Batch of Starter

 Do you have a recipe for a large amount of sourdough starter?
 Here is how you can grow a batch of starter in several phases.

 Follow the procedure for reviving the starter under normal conditions.
 Remember to return ½ of the starter to the refrigerator after it has been woken up.

 After the initial waking period, double the starter every four hours.

 Repeat until you have the desired quantity of starter.

 A sourdough starter called levain is a fermented dough filled with natural wild yeast and a bacteria called lactobacilli.
 It is the starter that makes sourdough bread rise.

-Like most bread recipes us an active dry yeast to make the dough rise, sourdough stater does the same for sourdough bread.
+Like most bread recipes use an active dry yeast to make the dough rise, sourdough stater does the same for sourdough bread.

 There are 50 million yeasts and 5 billion lactobacilli bacteria in every teaspoon of starter dough.
 It's an actual living thing.

-Don’t be afraid; for over 5,000 years, people have been making bread by mixing flour and water, waiting for it to ferment, and then using it as leavening for bread.
+Don't be afraid; for over 5,000 years, people have made bread by mixing flour and water, waiting for it to ferment, and then using it as leavening.